honeycombio/honeycomb-lambda-extension/README.md

   A batch send that times out has a single built-in retry; total time a lambda invocation may spend waiting is double this value.
   A very low duration may result in duplicate events, if Honeycomb data ingest is successful but slower than this timeout (rare, but possible).

+### Terraform Example

-If you're using an infrastructure as code tool such as [Terraform](https://www.terraform.io/) to manage your lambda functions, you can add this extension as a layer:
+If you're using an infrastructure as code tool such as [Terraform](https://www.terraform.io/) to manage your lambda functions, you can add this extension as a layer.

 ```
 resource "aws_lambda_function" "extensions-demo-example-lambda-python" {